mobxjs/mobx/notes.md

 ## Docs / migration guide

-PHilosophy: one thing to do things
+Philosophy: one thing to do things

 -   [ ] Host old docs somewhere?
 Figure out how docusaurus can support a second version
 -   [ ] Using the codemod
 -   [ ] update tsconfig, no decorators, yes define
--   [ ] update docs for non-default decoratres
+-   [ ] update docs for non-default decorators
 -   [ ] instruct using TS / Babel decorators
 -   [ ] Breaking: can no longer re-decorate fields already decorated by a superclass
 -   [ ] Breaking: methods will be actions by default in `extendObservabe` / `observable`